We’re not in 2010 anymore your phone can definitely carry your content, you don’t need a $2,000 camera.. you just want it.

-Clean Your Lens, Sis!
+Clean Your Lens!

 It sounds basic, but you’d be surprised how many people skip this step.
 Our phones collect fingerprints, dust, and makeup (yes, foundation smudges count!).
-A quick wipe with a microfiber clothor even your shirt can instantly improve your video quality.
+A quick wipe with a microfiber cloth or even your shirt can instantly improve your video quality.

 Adjust Your Camera Settings

-• Set your resolution to 1080p or 4K for the clearest video.
+- Set your resolution to 1080p or 4K for the clearest video.

-• Lock your focus and exposure so your lighting stays consistent throughout the video.
+- Lock your focus and exposure so your lighting stays consistent throughout the video.

 iPhone users—tap and hold on your subject until you see “AE/AF Lock.”
 Android users—use Pro Mode for more manual control.

-Lighting is the most important factor in video quality period.
 Natural light is your best friend, so film near a window or head outside during golden hour (right after sunrise or before sunset) for that soft, flattering glow.
 If you’re filming indoors, invest in a ring light or LED panel to keep your video looking bright and polished.

-Avoid overhead lighting at all costs—it casts harsh shadows and makes your videos look dull.
+Avoid overhead lighting at all costs, it casts harsh shadows and makes your videos look dull.

 Stabilize Your Footage (Because Shaky Hands Ain’t It)

-Nobody wants to watch a shaky video.
+No one wants to watch a shaky video.
 Keep your content smooth and professional with these easy fixes:

-• Use a tripod – It keeps your phone steady and hands-free.
+- Use a tripod – It keeps your phone steady and hands-free.

-• Hold your phone with both hands – A simple trick, but it works!
+- Hold your phone with both hands – A simple trick, but it works!

-• Use a gimbal – If you move around a lot, a gimbal keeps your shots buttery smooth.
+- Use a gimbal – If you move around a lot, a gimbal keeps your shots buttery smooth.
 I linked a more affordable version here if you’re just starting out.

-• Lean against a stable surface – Your arms will thank you.
+- Lean against a stable surface – Your arms will thank you.

 Perfect Your Audio